ethereum/fv-blog/_posts/2020-12-09-symbolic-execution-with-ds-test.md

 debugging session.

 You can press `h` to bring up a help view, `n` to step forwards, and `p` to step back.
-If you press `e` in symbolic test you will jump to the next branching point, once there you can press `0` to choose the branch which does not jump, and `1` to choose the branch that does.
+If you press `e` in symbolic test you will jump to the next branching point.
+Once there you can press `0` to choose the branch which does not jump, and `1` to choose the branch that does.

 Note that the interactive debugger will also function when executing against mainnet state.